 Performance testing is a testing measure that evaluates the speed, responsiveness and stability of a computer, network, software program or device under a workload.
-Organizations will run performance tests in order to identify performance-related bottlenecks.
+Organizations will run performance tests to identify performance-related bottlenecks.

 As an example, an organization can measure the response time of a program when a user requests an action; the same can be done at scale.
-If the response times are so slow that it would annoy end users, then this means it should be tested to find where the bottleneck is.
+If the response times are slow, then this means developers should test to find the location of the bottleneck.

 Why use performance testing?